wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/microsoft-vaccination-management-overview/includes/4-integration-external-immunization-systems.md

 > [!div class="mx-imgBorder"]
 > [![Flow chart of H L 7 integration with immunization systems.](../media/integration.png)](../media/integration.png#lightbox)

 1. The HL7 message generation is triggered after the shot is administered and the vaccinator selects **Complete vaccination** in the [frontline worker app](/dynamics365/industry/vaccination-management/check-in-administer/?azure-portal=true).
 This creates a vaccination record in Dataverse that can be viewed in the Vaccination site management app under [Vaccination](/dynamics365/industry/vaccination-management/site-management/?azure-portal=true).
-After the business logic to associate vaccination documents is complete, the **Completed**" flag on the vaccination record is set.
+After the business logic to associate vaccination documents is complete, the **Completed** flag on the vaccination record is set.
 This will trigger the message generation plug-in.

 1. After the message is generated successfully, a **Vaccination Data Sharing Notification Log** is created for the vaccination.
 This will trigger the plug-in to send the HL7 message to the state agencies immunization system.
 The response from the immunization system will be stored in the same record.